-Guest Reviewer Steve Bent, check out his superb music blog over at Steve for the Deaf!
+Guest Reviewer Steve for the Deaf, check out his superb music blog: Steve for the Deaf!

 Any documentary that opens with the intro to Bruce Springsteen and The E Street Band’s Growing Up and has a title like Asbury Park: Riot, Redemption, Rock n Roll is going to win me over right off the bat.
 Beautiful lush modern cinematography is juxtaposed with archive images given that 3D (Searching For Sugarman) style animation as an A list of Hall of Famers lead by The Boss himself eulogise about this New Jersey answer to The Big Easy.